Andreas Embirikos

+Andreas Embirikos (/ɛmbɪˈrɪkɒs/; Ανδρέας Εμπειρίκος [embiˈrikos] Andréas Empeiríkos; September 2, 1901 – August 3, 1975) was a Greek surrealist poet, writer, photographer, and one of the first Greek psychoanalysts.
+As a writer, he emerged from the Generation of the '30s and is considered one of the most important representatives of Greek surrealism.
+He studied psychoanalysis in France and was the first to practice it as a profession in Greece in the years 1935–1951.
+Out of his entire literary work, his first collection of poetry, titled Ypsikaminos, stands out as the first purely surrealist Greek text.
+Among his prose works, his bold erotic novel The Great Eastern was completed over a period of several decades becoming the lengthiest modern Greek novel.
+Described as Embirikos' "lifework", It was received with both praise and criticism for its libertine nature and highly erotic content.
+A large part of Embirikos' work was published well after his death.

 Life

-Embirikos was born in Brăila, Romania into a wealthy Greek family.
+Embirikos was born in 1901 in Brăila, Romania into a wealthy Greek family.
 His father Leonidas Embirikos was an important ship-owner and politician.
-His family soon moved to Ermoupolis in Syros, one of the Greek islands in the Aegean Sea.
+A year later, his family moved to Ermoupolis on the Aegean island of Syros.
 When Embirikos was only seven years old they moved to Athens.
 While he was still a teenager his parents divorced; he started studying at the School of Philosophy of the National and Capodistrian University of Athens, but he decided to move to Lausanne to stay with his mother without graduating from the university.

 The following years Embirikos studied a variety of subjects both in France and in the United Kingdom where he studied at King's College London; however it was in Paris where he decided to study psychoanalysis together with René Laforgue and joined the International Psychoanalytical Association.